 "I said I'd stay by your side," Rose replied.
 "I meant it."

 "They will arrest you too," Jane insisted.

-"You don't need to worry about me," Rose said with small smile.
+"You don't need to worry about me," Rose reminded her with small smile.
 "I can look after myself."

 "With your sword?"
 Jane asked curiously.
 "That weapon just appeared in your hand."